openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 Each instance of a Component Executable runs as a separate process.

-The Component Executable receives and parses requests from the WFM, invokes functions on the Component Logic to get detection objects, and subsequently populates responses with the component output and sends them to the WFM.
+The Component Executable receives and parses requests from the WFM, invokes methods on the Component Logic to get detection objects, and subsequently populates responses with the component output and sends them to the WFM.

 A component developer implements a detection component by creating a class that defines one or more of the get_detections_from_* methods and has a detection_type field.

-During a component registration a [virtualenv](http://virtualenv.pypa.io) is created for each component.
+During component registration a [virtualenv](http://virtualenv.pypa.io) is created for each component.
-The virtualenv has access to the built in Python libraries, but does not have access to any third party packages that might be installed on the system.
+The virtualenv has access to the built-in Python libraries, but does not have access to any third party packages that might be installed on the system.
 When creating the virtualenv for a setuptools-based component the only packages that get installed are the component itself and any dependencies specified in the setup.py file (including their transitive dependencies).
 When creating the virtualenv for a basic Python component the only